The White Family in Hardwick, Massachusetts

 Thank you Evan for this gorgeous drone video from May 11, 2019.
 Early May is always lovely with vivid green grass and pastel dappled deciduous trees.
 The sheep thrive.
 For 2021 we have fields of rye and Redeemer wheat planted.

-Sadly, the COVID-19 pandemic Shelter in Place situation was needed for Abbie to actually view her son's wonderful drone videos from 2018.
-She is glad that she can share them.
-We look forward to a successful grain growing season in 2021.
+Sadly, the COVID-19 pandemic Shelter in Place situation was needed for Abbie to actually view her son's wonderful drone farm videos

 Powered by GoDaddy Website Builder